-It is not necessary to regularly check front axle fluid unless there is a leak suspected or an unusual noise is heard.
+It is not necessary to regularly check front axle fluid unless a leak is suspected, or an unusual noise is heard.
 A fluid loss could indicate a problem.
 Have it inspected and repaired.

 How to Check Lubricant

 To get an accurate reading, the vehicle should be on a level surface.